Statements on research data management in funding proposals

 - Announce that you will elaborate a data management plan at the start of the project (optional, but highly recommended).

-Depending on the research topic, you should address further issues, such as data privacy or intellectual property rights.
-Do not forget to apply for funds to cover cost for RDM-related measures beyond the university´s basic services and infrastructure.
+Depending on the project, it may be advisable to change the order of the information or to omit points that are not relevant.
+Do not forget to apply for funds to cover cost for RDM-related measures beyond the university's basic services and infrastructure!

 -